-Administrative – Applies to unrestricted gifts and other funds received in support of activities where the sponsor provides the funds in advance and without further obligation on the part of the institution (i.e. no constraints on how the funds may be used, no financial or technical reporting requirements, no claims to copyright nor other claims to the ownership or licensing of intellectual properties).
+Administrative – Applies to unrestricted awards and awards received in support of activities where the sponsor provides the funds in advance and without further obligation on the part of the institution (i.e. no constraints on how the funds may be used, no financial or technical reporting requirements, no deliverables, no claims to copyright nor other claims to the ownership or licensing of intellectual properties).
 This rate is used after approval from the Associate Vice President for Research Administration or the Assistant Vice President for Sponsored Programs.

 Note: Materials/Evaluative Testing and Administrate rates do not apply to federal or federal-flow thru funds.

 Continuing Education – Used strictly for formalized continuing education efforts in the delivery of non-credit programming.

 Finally, a determination must be made as to whether it is an on- or off-campus project.
 If fifty percent or more of the budgeted effort is performed on-campus, then the on-campus rate applies; when more than 50 percent of the budget effort is performed off-campus, the off-campus rate applies.
 If the project involves work at both on-campus and off-campus sites, either the on-campus or off-campus rate would be applied, consistent with where the majority of the work is to be performed